moloch--/sliver-script/README.md

 ### Install

-For best compatibility use Node v14.x (LTS) this package is available via npm:
+For best compatibility use Node v14.15.3 (LTS) this package is available via npm:

 `npm install sliver-script`

+NOTE: You must use exactly v14.15.3, Node versions after v14.15.3 [break mTLS compatibility in gRPC](https://github.com/grpc/grpc-node/issues/1669) and there is no fix.

 ### TypeScript Example